 The Natural Resources Defense Council filed a Freedom of Information request with the Energy Department in April 2001, seeking a list of which agency officials sat on the energy task force, names of people from the private sector who met with task force officials and notes from those meetings.

 Environmentalists have argued the energy industry had undue influence over the Bush administration's energy plan.

 Energy Secretary Spencer Abraham; the interior, agriculture, transportation and commerce secretaries, Environmental Protection Agency administrator and Office of Management and Budget director were members of the task force, officially known as the Vice President's National Energy Policy Development Group.

 In a court order signed February 21, U.S. District Judge Gladys Kessler ordered the Energy Department to turn over some of the information the environmental group is seeking no later than March 25, with the remainder to be provided no later than April 10.

 Kessler, who said the Energy Department had been "woefully tardy" in responding to the request, called the department's initial response, a release of 33 documents, "virtually meaningless."

 The judge said that the department "can offer no legal or practical excuse for its excessive delay" and that the material the environmental group seeks is "of extraordinary public interest."

 "The subject of energy policy, especially since the terrible events of September 11, 2001, is of enormous concern to consumers, to environmentalists, to the Congress and to industry," Kessler said.

-The NRDC, she noted, "is particularly concerned about current implementation of the task force's recommendations and their environmental implications, about the secrecy in which the task force operated" and the participation of non-governmental officials who were consulted in developing the task force's recommendations.
+The Natural Resources Defense Council, the judge noted, "is particularly concerned about current implementation of the task force's recommendations and their environmental implications, about the secrecy in which the task force operated" and about the participation of nongovernmental officials who were consulted in developing recommendations.